-4.1.1 Guadalcanal Province
+4.1.1 Guadalcanal Province4

-- 53. Guadalcanal Province consists of Guadalcanal Island and some small adjacent islands, mostly in the east.
+- Guadalcanal Province consists of Guadalcanal Island and some small adjacent islands, mostly in the east.
 Guadalcanal is 160 km long and 45 km wide in the centre.
 The land area is 5310 km2.
 Most of the island is covered with tropical forest, except for the Guadalcanal plains, which are dominated by large areas of natural grasslands.
 The 1974 Land Resources Study identified six 'agricultural opportunity areas' (AOAs) on the island, with a total area of 746 km2.
 All are located on the northern side of the island, with the Guadalcanal plains being the largest at 337 km2 (45% of the AOAs).
-Most land on the island is nonregistered customary land (92%), and 8% is registered alienated land. - 54.
-Before the ethnic tension, there were 30 staff in the province, and MAL maintained 13 field stations throughout Guadalcanal.
+Most land on the island is nonregistered customary land (92%), and 8% is registered alienated land. - Before the ethnic tension, there were 30 staff in the province, and MAL maintained 13 field stations throughout Guadalcanal.
 The main stations were at Marau, Avuavu, Lambi and Mbabanakira.
 Most stations have now been abandoned.
 The remaining staff are mostly living in their own villages, with a few living on the stations and others in Honiara.
-Currently MAL staff for the Province includes 10 Extension staff and 2 Livestock officers.
+Currently MAL staff for the Province includes 10 Extension staff and 2 Livestock officers. - The majority of the nation's livestock products are consumed in Guadalcanal, and Honiara is the major market for sales of domestic livestock.
+Before the ethnic tension, SI was almost self-reliant in pig and poultry meats, and supplied a substantial percentage of its requirements for beef and table eggs.
+This supply was produced by a combination of small-scale and medium-scale production units, predominantly in Guadalcanal, Malaita, and Central Province.
+The majority of the units based on Guadalcanal were destroyed or abandoned during the tension.
+Pigs are bush slaughtered, packed on ice and delivered to the butchery or restaurants for further processing. - There are currently no medium- to large-scale broiler farms in SI.
+A large volume of chicken meat, as whole birds and cuts, is imported into Honiara each week.
+The primary limitations to the viability of broiler production are the cost of feed.
+Several commercial hatcheries and broiler and layer farms were operational in peri-urban Honiara before the ethnic tension, but all were destroyed.
+There are currently no commercial layer farms, and only one commercial broiler farm.

-&lt;sup>3 draft Agriculture Sector Growth Strategy & Investment Plan (2021-2030)
+4 draft Agriculture Sector Growth Strategy & Investment Plan (2021-2030)